Quick Quiz ( Mobile Recommended )

 Which of the following qualifies as a Fundamental Duty in India?

-a) Separation of judiciary and executive
+a) Separation of Judiciary and executive

 b) Valuing and preserving our diverse cultural heritage